Luxoft/qml-coreui/docs/topics/refactor.md

     }
 }
 ```

+Now the EvilPanel depends on the internal structure and even existence of internal UI types.
+And even worse the developer of the AppWindow is not aware someone is using this API.
+Don't expose your object internals, and do not use other objects internals.

+The point is the user of the singleton could now navigate to the parents of the window, just to fulfill a requirement.

+> whatever can happen will happen

 To close down this leakage we need to investigate how the object is used.
 Often we see pattern in the usage.
 The patterns then need to be extracted into a function, and the function would then navigate the object.